mlafleur/mlafleur.github.io/_posts/2013-01-16-word-as-blog-editor.md

   is rather simple, albeit a little round about.
 Tags: null
-views:
-  - 'a:1:{i:0;s:3:"757";}'
-dsq_thread_id:
-  - 'a:1:{i:0;s:10:"3538706248";}'
-author:
-  - Marc LaFleur
-post_date:
-  - 2013-01-16 14:28:43
-post_excerpt:
-  - >
-    Did you know that Microsoft Word also makes an excellent blog editor?
-In fact, this post made using Word 2013.
-So how do you set up Word for blog editing?
-It is rather simple, albeit a little round about.
-permalink:
-  - /word-as-blog-editor/
 ---
 Did you know that Microsoft Word also makes an excellent blog editor?
 In fact, this post made using Word 2013.
 So how do you set up Word for blog editing?
 It is rather simple, albeit a little round about.